 The idea here is “marginal gains”, where small changes have an effect in aggregate over the long term.
 In embedded systems, this can mean that every watt saved can make a real difference when we’re talking thousands, hundreds of thousands or even millions of devices.

-Quality software for embedded systems
+Sustainable software engineering for embedded system

 Do you need embedded software engineers and testers to help with your latest project?
 Bluefruit Software has over 20 years of experience providing high-quality software solutions, testing and consulting to clients in a range of sectors including medtech, industrial, agriculture and scientific.